 Advisory Committees to the Board

 In an ongoing effort to increase communication with the public and to provide for community involvement, the Board may appoint advisory committees which include community members to consider matters of districtwide importance.
-Such committees will not be appointed on a permanent basis, but will be appointed to assist in a particular area of activity.

 Recommendations of such committees will be given careful consideration by the Board, but such recommendations will not relieve the Board of its legal responsibility to make final decisions about such matters.